-One of the most exciting times in Seattle is during the spring season when we start to see the sun peek out more after a dreary winter.
+One of the most exciting times in Seattle is during the spring season, when we start to see the sun peek out more after a dreary winter.
 As a long-time local, I look forward to that first sunny, warm day that comes through in the spring.
-While there are still plenty of rainy days, there are also many more opportunities to enjoy the sun and be outside during spring in Seattle.
+While there are still plenty of rainy days, there are also many more opportunities to enjoy the sun and be outside during the spring in Seattle.

-For example, spring is the best time in Seattle to go whale watching.
+For example, spring is the best time in Seattle to go whale-watching.
 This is also the start of the baseball season, which is personally one of my favorite ways to spend a spring weekend.
 The tourists haven’t quite flocked to the city yet either, which is something to consider if you don’t like crowds.

+I love exploring springtime in Seattle, and I know you will too.
 Here are some travel tips for visiting the city this time of year and the best activities to do in Seattle in the spring.

-The information in this post has been checked and updated as of March 2021.
+The information in this post has been checked and updated as of February 2024.

 Spring in Seattle Travel Tips